ogansell/DocRR/README.md

 You can now start making documents using these templates.
 It's important to remember that each template has been designed for a specific output (i.e. pdf articles or reports, plain webpages, web pages with tabbed layout or standardised pages for reporting on biodiversity indicators).
 Therefore the ``docarticle`` or ``docreport`` templates won't work for making webpages and web templates won't work for generating pdf's.
 Saying that, all of the templates will output to ``.docx`` (word format) provided some of the ``yaml`` metadata is altered (we'll cover this later).
 This is useful for giving reviewers who aren't familiar with ``R`` or ``rmarkdown`` a version of your document for editing and making comments.

-##Working with this package
+##Changing colours

 The templates in this package have all of the style elements needed to adjust the colour of banners or fonts according to the DOC style guidelines.
+There are 7 different colours to use for banners at the top of the first page and for text headings.

-Functions have been defined to allow the user to easily choose whatever colour is required for banners and fonts in both web and pdf output.

-The banners and font colours are:
+Changing colours in PDF or web output normally requires some working knowledge of LaTeX, HTML and CSS code.
+To make life easier for users of this package functions have been defined in ``R`` to allow the user to easily choose whatever colour is required for banners and fonts in both web and pdf output.
+The colours for banners and fonts are shown in the table below.
+Beside each colour you can see the function for the banners for pdf articles and reports and for webpages.
+There is also a function for specifying the colour of headings for webpages.
+A different approach is used for colour of headings for PDF output.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}